 - Faculty includes expert defense lawyers, plaintiff lawyers, district judges, Supreme Court justices, jury consultants, professors

 The students at the National Trial Academy will qualify for Continuing Legal Education credits in all states.
-Students who attend the Trial Academy will earn approximately forty (40) or fifty (50) hours of state accreditation depending on which state the student is licensed in, the cost of which is tax deductible.
+Students who attend the Trial Academy will earn approximately Thirty-Five (35) - Forty-Two (42) CLE Credit Hours depending on which state you live in.

 This transitional program is approved for both newly admitted and experienced attorneys in NY.
-For more information about CLE accreditation in your state, visit ambar.org/tips or contact Janet Hummons at Janet.Hummons@americanbar.org
+For more information about CLE accreditation in your state, visit ambar.org/tips or contact Danielle Daly at Danielle.Daly@americanbar.org

 ATTENTION TIPS MEMBERS: Scholarships are available for this program.
 For programs with tuition costs over $500, qualifying attorneys will receive at least a 50% reduction in the course fee(s).
-To request an application or receive additional information, contact Jennifer Michel at 312.988.5463.
+To request an application or receive additional information, contact Jeane DuBose at 312.988.5673.